-If you have already applied for a licence
+If you no longer need a licence

 Information about labour hire licences, including applying for a licence and other responsibilities of labour hire providers, is available on the Labour hire licence page on the SA.GOV website.